 Full market in health to replace Medicare/Medicaid

-Randviscracy does not include Medicare/Medicaid system.
-This allows an almost doubling of the benefits paid directly to citizens.
+Randviscracy does not include the Medicare & Medicaid systems.
+This allows almost double the benefits paid directly to citizens.
 Under Randviscracy, the medical system is deregulated so that a full market of low-quality/low-cost to high-quality/high-cost can develop.
 Full competition in the market will keep prices down.
 The current system of paying exorbitant amounts through Medicare and Medicaid drive up costs for everyone causing insanely high medical insurance costs.
-In addition Randviscracy removes the patent system and instead relies on courts to protect from product copying.
+Additionally Randviscracy removes the patent system and instead relies on courts to protect from product copying.
 This ensure a competitive medicine market and low costs.
-Under the current system a company can patent a medicine and charge exorbitant prices.
+Under the current system a company can patent a medicine which creates a monopoly allowing them to charge exorbitant prices.

 Cost of retirement program

 |Half of median income||$30,500|

 |Cost (billions) = (Retired people) x (half of median income)||$1,457.9|

 Randviscracy includes a program to provide $25k for a number of children a family has based on IQ level of the parents.
 In summary, this program provides an upward pressure to raise the average IQ of the population and aiding all families in obtaining their first home.
 This program eliminates welfare housing(section 8) and the Department of Housing and Urban Development (HUD).
 Saving $688.1 billion per year (this savings also includes the cutting of food stamps which gets lumped into the same budget.
 Under Randviscracy, welfare is only for those unable to work who would then qualify for disability or retirement).